Northfield schools shift to distance learning as Rice County cases rapidly rise

 "We plan to shift early childhood, elementary and middle school students to distance learning on Nov.
 30," Hillmann noted.
 "Their last day on campus will be Nov.
 20. Teachers at those levels will use Nov.
 23 and 24 to plan for this transition."

-Northfield elementary students have been learning in an exclusively in-person format this fall while Northfield Middle School, High School and Area Learning Center students used a hybrid option during the first quarter of 2020-21.

-According to the district’s COVID-19 dashboard, nine COVID-19 cases have been reported at NHS since Friday; 17 in the last 14 days.
+According to the district's COVID-19 dashboard, nine COVID-19 cases have been reported at NHS since Friday; 17 in the last 14 days.
 At least one entire classroom within the district has reportedly had to quarantine after being exposed to the virus.
-Rice County’s 14-day case rate per 10,000 residents from Oct.
-18-31 was 40.3 The Minnesota departments of health and education recommend distance learning for middle and high schools if that rate rises above 30 cases per 10,000 residents.
+Rice County's 14-day case rate per 10,000 residents from Oct.
+18-31 was 40.3 The MDH and MDE recommend schools shift to distance learning for middle and high schools if that rate rises above 30 cases per 10,000 residents.

-Hillmann noted 334 new cases were reported last week in Rice County, an increase from 126 the previous week.
-He said the decision to move to distance learning was made after consultation with the Minnesota Department of Health, a regional support team, Rice County Public Health and the school’s local incident command team.

-Hillmann said that the department has tracked much of the increase to asymptomatic transmitters who attend family gatherings and has informed families of the need to make a plan in the event of a learning model shift more than once in recent weeks.

 Regionally, Le Sueur-Henderson switched to distance learning for the middle/school on Oct.
 25, that will last until at least Nov.
 25. Tri-City United will switch to distance learning Nov.
 18 until at least Jan.
 15. Owatonna, Faribault and St. Peter officials are meeting in the next couple of days to possibly discuss shifting to distance learning.